kuper-dot/kuper-dot/README.md

 In my free time I enjoy tinkering with my home server.
 My home lab consists of a TrueNAS machine and a proxmox system that host everything else.
 Using that setup I managed to learn quite a lot about Linux

 ## My Skills
+As I mentioned in previous sections, I have my own home server that I spent some time on maintaining.
+I also took part in multiple IT support competitions; those competitions test my ability of performing administration of Linux and Windows based systems.

+As a side effect of creating a home server, I picked up some networking skills along the way.
+While I won’t describe myself as proficient in network architecture, I will say that I know basics very well.

+While I’m not a big fan of codding, I know few languages on a basic level, those include Phyton, C# and C++.
+I have written a few basic projects in those languages.
+I also have some very basic experience of managing SQL databases.

 ## My Hobbies